publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt2/m__us_usc_t29_s1055.md

                 (ii) an employee stock ownership plan (as defined in [section 4975(e)(7) of title 26][/us/usc/t26/s4975/e/7]),

-                subsection (a) of this section shall not apply to that portion of the employee’s accrued benefit to which the requirements of [section 409(h) of title 26][/us/usc/t26/s409/h] apply.
+                subsection (a) shall not apply to that portion of the employee’s accrued benefit to which the requirements of [section 409(h) of title 26][/us/usc/t26/s409/h] apply.

             (B) Subparagraph (A) shall not apply with respect to any participant unless the requirements of clause  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 Probably should be “clauses”. </sup></sup>  (i), (ii), and (iii) of paragraph (1)(C) are met with respect to such participant.